Sweet and Spicy Pretzels are right up your alley if you like salty and sweet snacks!

 (If you signed up to receive emails from me I am sorry if you have received this post twice.
 There are still a few glitches with my website that I am working out.)

-Pull up a chair and dig into this Sweet and Spicy Pretzel Mix.
+Pull up a chair and dig into these Sweet and Spicy Pretzels.

 Last week there were some issues with my website and I could not post any new recipes!
 There still are some glitches but I think we are on the road to recovery.
 It was frustrating…I realized how much we I rely on technology and just expect it to always be working.
 What did we do before email, facebook, twitter, texting?

-Now for the real reason you are here: Sweet and Spicy Pretzel Mix.
-A great snack when you are on the go, or a great thing to bring to a get together or party.
+Now for the real reason you are here: Sweet and Spicy Pretzels.
+A great snack when you are on the go, or a great appetizer to bring to a get-together or party.

 - 3 Tbsp. brown sugar